jzellman/bump-version/README.md

 ### Support for running a command after version is bumped but before tagging is complete

 A good use is updating a changelog that uses git tags for reference.
-If we update the changelog after ```bump-version``` is ran, the changelog won't be part of the tag.
+If we update the changelog after ```version``` is ran, the changelog won't be part of the tag.
 Here is how you can handle that:

 ```
-./bin/bump-version -b minor -c 'make changelog'
+./bin/version -b minor -c 'make changelog'
 Bumping minor version in library: '1.1.0' -> 1.2.0
 Running make changelog before tagging...
 ```